Joining a Guild

 Characters in your roster who can damage all opponents with a single attack work well in this phase to quickly eliminate both bodyguards.
 Note that you can Stun the bodyguards, but not the one in the middle.
 You can, however, inflict Slow as well as utilize attacks that reduce turn meter on all three, so crafty players can still delay his attacks quite a bit.

 Also, watch out for the middle's Death Mark ability.
-It makes your foes target one of your fighters, deal extra damage to them, and when they're killed they can't be revived.
-Basically, that character will probably die real fast - unless another of your fighters Taunts to draw the attacks away.
+It makes your foes target one of your fighters and deal extra damage to them, and when they're killed, they can't be revived.
+Basically, that character will probably die real fast—unless another of your fighters Taunts to draw the attacks away.

 This phase can take a long time to finish, especially on higher tiers, but utilize Stun, Slow, and area attacks, and eventually, the Gamorreans will fall.